defold/doc/docs/en/manuals/2dgraphics.md

 Tile Sources
 : A tile source references an image file that is already containing sub-images ordered on a uniform grid.
 Other tools sometimes use the terms _tile set_ and _sprite sheet_ for this type of image.
-See http://en.wikipedia.org/wiki/Tileset#Tile_set
+See https://en.wikipedia.org/wiki/Tile-based_video_game for an overview of tile based games.

 ## Importing Image Files